Setup Translation Cache

 Once the caching feature has been enabled for your account:

-- From within your Global Delivery Network project, click on Global Delivery Network > Configuration > Static Cache.
+- From within your Global Delivery Network project, click on Project Settings > Static Cache.

 Once caching has been enabled for a site, you will need to set the cache for each page for each language you support.
 This happens when a localized page is visited.
 You can quickly populate the cache by using a crawler, by organic traffic, or manually by browsing each of your translated websites.